GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ## How do I join?

 Write a post here or send me a PM.<BR>
-I'll send you TeamSpeak & IRC adress along with the whole pack.
+I'll send you IRC adress along with the link for the whole pack.

 Server info<BR>